Get our eBook "Homemade Spice Secrets" and learn how to craft 200+ global herbs and spices.

 • Turmeric — 5 g

-This ratio creates a balanced, medium-hot Basaar masala with warming aromatics and deep savory body.
+Tip: This ratio creates a balanced, medium Basaar masala with warming aromatics and deep savory body.
+Adjust the amount of paprika if you prefer a hot version.

 Step-by-Step Method